Listen

 Like the establishment employee who doesn't hear your problem.

-Like the wait staff who doesn't hear your order.
+Like the wait staff who don't hear your order.

 Humans hear what they want to hear when they want to hear it.